Discover it® Balance Transfer review: The most rewarding balance transfer card available

 A deeper look into the current card offer

-- Welcome offer: Automatic Cashback Match: All cash back earned in the first 12 months will be matched
+- Welcome offer: All cash back earned at the end of your first 12 months will be matched

 - Annual fee: $0